startreedata/thirdeye/thirdeye-ui/README.md

 ### `test-watch`

-Run all tests related to changed files (uncommitted files)
+Watch files for changes and re-run tests related to changed files

 ```
 $ npm run test-watch